cmudig/Texture/README.md

 Texture is a system for exploring and creating structured insights with your text datasets.

-1. Texture visualizes structured attributes alongside your text datasets in interactive, cross-filterable charts.
+1. **Interactive Attribute Profiles**: Texture visualizes structured attributes alongside your text data in interactive, cross-filterable charts.
-2. Attribute charts can come from any level of a document such as words, sentences, or documents.
+2. **Flexible attribute definitions**: Attribute charts can come from different tables and any level of a document such as words, sentences, or documents.
-3. Texture helps you derive new attributes during analysis with code and LLM transformations.
+3. **Derive new attributes**: Texture helps you derive new attributes during analysis with code and LLM transformations.

 ![screenshot of Texture interface](.github/screenshots/texture_sc.png)

-## Install
+## Install and run

 Install texture with pip: